dylandevei/FindTheFlick/README.md

     git clone https://github.com/dylandevei/FindTheFlick.git
     ```

 2. Start the project.
-Once started you can view the application by opening http://localhost:5500 in your browser.
+Once started you can view the application by opening http://localhost:5500 in your browser .